-This model envisages the following types of control:
+Such a model provides for the following types of control:

 - Level I: line controls which are aimed at ensuring proper performance of operations (for example, hierarchical, systematic and sample-based controls) and which, to the extent possible, are incorporated in the IT procedures.
-These are conducted by the same operating departments and business units, also through a unit dedicated exclusively to control duties or carried out by the back office: - Level II: risk and compliance controls for the purpose of ensuring, inter alia: - o the correct implementation of the risk management process; - o compliance with the operating limits assigned to the various functions; - o compliance of company operations with the rules, including self-governance rules.
+These are conducted by the same operating and business structures, also through a unit dedicated exclusively to control duties or carried out by the back office; - Level II: risk and compliance controls for the purpose of ensuring, inter alia: - o the correct implementation of the risk management process; - o compliance with the operating limits assigned to the various functions; - o compliance of company operations with the rules, including self-governance rules.

-The functions in charge of said controls are separate from production functions and contribute to defining the risk governance policies and the risk management process.
+The functions assigned to such controls are separate from the ones in charge of production and contribute to the definition of the risk governance policies and the risk management process.
 In the Intesa Sanpaolo Group, Level II includes the following Parent Company structures and the equivalent local units of the Group companies, where established:

-- Compliance Head Office Department, which carries out a compliance function, as defined by the reference regulations; - Anti-Money Laundering Service, which performs an "anti-money laundering function" as defined by the reference regulations; - o Risk Management Head Office Department, the Credit Quality Monitoring Department and the Internal Validation Department, which perform, each to the extent of its responsibilities, the duties assigned to the "risk management function" as defined by the reference regulations. - Level III: internal audit controls to identify breaches of procedures and regulations, as well as to periodically assess the completeness, adequacy, functionality (in terms of efficiency and effectiveness) and reliability of the organisational structure of the other components of the internal control system and the IT system at Group level, at scheduled deadlines in relation to the nature and intensity of the risks.
-In the Intesa Sanpaolo Group, internal auditing is carried out by the Internal Auditing Head Office Department of the Parent Company and the equivalent local units of Group companies, where established.
+- Chief Compliance Officer, who is assigned the duties and responsibilities of the "compliance" function, as defined in the reference regulations.
+The Chief Compliance Officer's area also includes the Anti-Money Laundering Department, which is tasked with the duties and responsibilities of the "anti-money laundering function", as defined by the reference regulations; - o as part of the Chief Risk Officer Governance Area, the Group Risk Manager and the Internal Validation Service, which, to the extent of their responsibilities, duly carry out the "risk management function" and the "validation function", respectively, as defined in the reference regulations. - Level III: internal audit controls to identify breaches of procedures and regulations, as well as to periodically assess the completeness, adequacy, functionality (in terms of efficiency and effectiveness) and reliability of the organisational structure of the other components of the internal control system and the IT system at Group level, at scheduled deadlines in relation to the nature and intensity of the risks.
+In the Intesa Sanpaolo Group, internal auditing is carried out by the Internal Auditing Department of the Parent Company and the equivalent local units of Group companies, where established.